 Normally the first rule is to always put the large lights "as close as possible" to be as soft as possible.
 The main light is close, but the fill light is far back.
 How can it be soft?
 Well, it surely does cast a shadow we wouldn't like.
 However, we have placed it as close to the lens axis as possible, both are on the same angle, so the lens cannot see any shadow cast by it (any shadow is directly behind the subject, out of sight).
 The lens sees a very flat frontal fill.
 However, if the fill light is not on axis, it certainly ought to be very close too.
 Side lighting causes shadows which show detail, but which emphasize skin imperfections.
 Flat frontal light fills everything evenly... anything the lens can see, which reduces the shadows that delineate detail (less shadows in the wrinkles).
 So we are compromising, a nice interesting soft side light, and flat frontal fill to tone it down in degree.
 Ratio is the degree of that compromise.

-Lighting Ratio: A one stop ratio (called 3:1 lighting ratio) is often excellent in the general case, but you should experiment with ratio to learn your choices.
+Lighting Ratio: A one stop ratio is often excellent in the general case (Main light metered to be one stop stronger than the Fill light, at the subject).
+You should experiment with ratio to learn your choices (1.5 stops is good too).
 Ratio increases image contrast.
 If the fill light is weaker (greater ratio), the final shadows will be darker and more dramatic contrast.
 If the fill light is brighter (more equal), the lighting is more flat and nearly shadowless (the flat frontal fill fills and hides wrinkles better too).
 A one stop ratio is a good general compromise for color photography.
 Experiment plus or minus on fill power, and when you find a result you prefer, metering it measures the ratio so you can easily set it up next time.
 You will soon learn to think in terms of the appearance of that final shadow (ratio).

 This example above is a f/8 main and f/5.6 fill, which is is a one stop ratio, which is called 3:1 "lighting" (but 2:1 power), which is general purpose, good for general color work.
 It is mild, there is no obvious dark shadow left in the final picture, yet sufficient gradient tonal shading does remain, far from a "flat" light.

 Note that there are two different schemes used to state lighting ratio.
-The same one stop ratio can be, and is, called 2:1 power or 3:1 lighting, so we always have to read more words to know which ratio is being discussed.
+The same one stop ratio can be, and is, called 2:1 power or 3:1 lighting, and different sources may say it either way, so we always have to read more words to know which ratio is being discussed.

 However, usage of the terms is all jumbled up.
 The point is, there are two systems of nomenclature, perhaps the technical (lighting), and the more practical (f/stops of power).
 The popular photo books you read may use either system.
 You will have no clue which they mean, or what their 3:1 means, unless they also define which way they mean it.
 But if is said as "stops", the meaning is understood, and f/stops is what we must use anyway to implement it.
 And of course, we can quickly learn to just look at the ratio in their pictures, so we know that way.
 This will soon interfere with your watching television.
 Instead of wondering who the murderer is, you will be watching lighting ratios.
 Esp in the older movies, the close-ups of the big stars were extremely controlled.